jinyang628/brain/README.md

 ## Getting Started!

 ## Set up .env
 Make a copy of the `.env.example` file and name it as `.env` in the same directory.
-Remember to fill in the necessary fields
+Remember to fill in the necessary fields/api keys

 ### Create a virtual environment if you have yet to.